google/codeworld/web/help/GuideUnit1.md

     ~~~~~

     This time, the type signature tells you that `thickRectangle` needs
     three arguments, a new record!
-All three arguments are numbers, and
+All three arguments are numbers and
     the result is a picture.
 Here's an example of a program that uses
     `thickRectangle`.